 Kindful found in 2019 that the total amount of donations made through Kindful donations pages on December 30th and 31st was nearly 3.6 times the amount given on Giving Tuesday.
 Moreover, the average gift was about 2.5 times higher.

 Market Smart notes that most fundraisers put more effort into fundraising on Giving Tuesday than they do on Dec.
 30th and 31st.
 We get it, it’s New Year’s Eve!
 Who wants to work—right?
-Well, hopefully you’ve planned ahead and there’s not too much work to do . . . but either way, these two days are crucial for your annual contributions revenue!
+Well, hopefully you’ve planned ahead and there’s not too much work to do . . . but either way, these two days are crucial for your annual contributions revenue.
+If you're preparing for Giving Tuesday now, don't cash in all your chips on the fabricated "holiday"—stay focused on December, too.

 Fact #3: Most nonprofits send their emails at the same times

 To stand out, send it a little earlier or a little later.
-I know half the reason I read my favorite daily newsletter every morning is because it comes in before 6:00 am.
+I know half the reason I read my favorite daily newsletter every morning is that it comes in before 6:00 a.m.
 I get plenty of mid-morning emails after that, but I’ll let you guess how many of those get read.

-And when I see “last chance” emails at 10:00 am on the 31st, I know it’s not my last chance . . . keep your last chance until it’s really a last chance—that is to say, much later on New Year’s Eve!
+And when I see “last chance” emails at 10:00 a.m. on the 31st, I know it’s not my last chance . . . keep your last chance until it’s really the last chance—that is to say, much later on New Year’s Eve!

 TOP TIPS FOR A SUCCESSFUL END OF YEAR